TheEpicDragons/artwork/README.md

 <br>

 <h2>Auto generated art gallery</h2>
-<p>Every image added to the uploads folder automatically gets added to the webpage using the power of ExpressJS, Pug and the Node.js Fs.</p>
+<p>Every image added to the uploads folder automatically gets added to the webpage using the power of ExpressJS, Pug and the Node.js Fs.

+Recently, auto-compression has been introduced.
+Every image is now compressed before the app is deployed.
+This helps both the visitors and the koyeb infrastructure.</p>

 <h2>Running it locally</h2>